 However much I love the city, I do also really enjoy time in the trees and space of the countryside.
 I grew up on the Wirral, which has a plethora of countryside greenery, seaside and easy access to cities.
 It was pretty much a lovely amalgamation of everything.
 Although, I am sure my teenage self living there at the time would beg to differ.
 Living in Manchester might sound like all tarmac and concrete.
 But it’s not.
 It really, really, is not.
 I live two miles east of the city centre and we have an abundance of green space.
-Clayton Vale being one of them.
+Clayton Vale is one of them.
 And a very special place it is too.

 Not always a park